showlab/datacentric.vlp/readme.md

 # Data-Centric Vision-Language Pre-training

 The purpose of this project is to **compress existing Large-scale Vision-Language Pre-training dataset** without drop the performance.
+We want the communtity pay more attention to data.

 This work **is in progress**, now the compression rate is around 70%-80%.